joaomelo/bus/README.md

 Maybe you are subscribing after an event already happened in the past.
 For example, you want to listen for the user login but it happened automatically even before your code subscribed to the event.

 The BUS can run the callback once for the last publish occurrence for that event type, passing the last payload.
 For that, set as true the third and optional parameter (runIfCalled) to the subscribe function.
-The default behaviour is false.
+The default behavior is false.

     subscribe('USER_LOGGED_IN', callback, true);